-Our biggest challenge as designers was to design a product that was true to our target users.
+Our biggest challenge was to design a product that was true to our target users.
 We were aiming to design something so simple that even a user with very little technical skill could start using the app right away on their laptop or mobile device.
 This proved to be a challenge for our larger team, as most of the stakeholders would tend to saturate the app with a lot of features, which were, of course, valid, but took us further away from the user target we were designing for.
 As a design team, it was our job to advocate for our users and keep the product team on task with meeting user needs.

 Within my wider squad team, my role was to ensure the delivery of a delightful MVP on time.
-While the engineering team focused on building their codebase, I went through a series of sketches, wireframes and user testings in order to have a solid design base.
-Following this, I made sure the whole team is in a sync by avoiding the waterfall process and showing my work regularly instead.
+While the engineering team focused on building their codebase, I went through a series of sketches, wireframes and user testings to have a solid design base.
+Following this, I made sure the whole team is in sync by avoiding the waterfall process and showing my work regularly instead.
 We would have a daily scrum and a weekly 3-in-box meeting, where we would go over the designs and progress of the code.
 A lot of those meetings meant convincing the engineering team to do a pixel perfect implementation, while many times we had to negotiate and postpone some features for MVP+1.
-If we had to postpone something, my task was to make sure that at least a tiny part of the already minimized experience is included in MVP.
+If we had to delay something, my task was to make sure that at least a tiny part of the already minimized experience is included in MVP.

 Persona 1 - Amy

 We found out that most of the business people had very little time to deal with technology and they would hate setting something up.
 They would expect the business software to work seamlessly - like any other consumer app they use on their phone, otherwise, they wouldn't use it.
 We named this kind of a user - Amy.
 She became a retail manager who was responsible for multiple retail stores.